f14-bertolotti/shacpp/rebuttal.md

 In SHAC++ also the reward and world model are initialized randomly.
 This can lead to this model to learn different solutions that impact the final reward differently, leading to higher variance.
-While a full analysis of the components that impact this variance would be definitely valuable, we believe that the number of potential factors (NN arch., NN size, environment type, no. agents) would render this analysis too complex for the scope of this paper.
+While a full analysis of the components that impact this variance would be definitely valuable, we believe that the number of potential factors (NN architecture, NN size, environment type, number of agents) would render this analysis too complex for the scope of this paper.

 > What are the computational requirements and training times for SHAC++ compared to SHAC and PPO?